Springfield, IL Church Diocese Sexual Abuse Attorney

 Allegations significantly ramped up in the 80s and 90s; strong protests such as Sinead O’Connor’s famous Saturday Night Live performance (where she ripped up a photo of Pope John Paul on air) brought increased public attention.
 According to the Pew Research Center, coverage reached a new high after an expose in the Boston Globe in 2002.
 In 2004, an investigation by the Dallas Morning News revealed some 100 cases where clergy attempted to elude law enforcement.

-Sexual abuse is almost always about power.
-We’ve seen this more plainly in the age of #MeToo in Hollywood and the corporate environment, but in the church the same dynamics were almost certainly at play.
+Surviving Sexual AbuseSex abuse of minors is almost always about power.
+We’ve seen this more plainly in the age of #MeToo in Hollywood and the corporate environment, but in the church, the same dynamics were almost certainly at play.
 Many victims were children when they were first abused; younger victims are less likely to report abuse due to their inclination to trust adults and authority.
 Such predation reflects a flagrant abuse of the power afforded to priests in the Catholic Church.

 Where is Justice After Springfield Diocese Sex Abuse?

-As stories of sexual abuse in the Catholic abuse have become more mainstream, justice is not as elusive as it once was.
+As stories of allegations of abuse in Catholic abuse have become more mainstream, justice is not as elusive as it once was.
 Despite this, allegations continue, and an outside audit of the Church found recent efforts on their parts seriously lacking.
 More work is required, and true justice will not be found until the Church itself implements serious structural changes.

-If you’ve suffered abuse from a priest in the Diocese of Springfield, IL, our firm can help.
+If you’ve suffered abuse from a priest in the Diocese of Springfield, IL, Rosenfeld Injury Lawyers LLC can help.
 Schedule a free consultation with our experienced, discreet, and professional Springfield Diocese sexual abuse attorneys today.
 You deserve justice.